JH-Won/bot/README.md

 # bot
-This is personal python-api trade bot.
+This is a personal python-api trade bot.

 For korean securities, we use the open API of Koreainvestment securities.